-Trekking is walking up and down the will on the beaten trails or virgin tracks.
+Trekking is walking up and down on the beaten trails or virgin tracks.
 Trekking usually consists of a series of ascents and descents walking 5 to 7 hours (9 to 14 kms) per day on average with a guide, cook and porters and on some occasions pack animals.
 The trekking history began from the last 40 years, spreading outward from the British hill-station of Darjeeling and the traditional trade routes of Nepal, mountain tourism has developed to a refined state of hospitality and convenience that has opened the way for trekking as the optional means of Himalayan travel.
 Ultimately trekking is the only way to truly experience the amazing sights, sounds and sensations of the Himalaya and of the various cultural adaptations to its many profiles.
 Trekking provides an opportunity to observe the local culture of the people and enjoy the beauty of nature undisturbed by the influence of modernity.
 Trekking has been promoted in Nepal as mountain tourism and adventure holiday destination.
 Whether you begin your trek at a road head or fly into a remote mountain airstrip, a large part of it will be in the middle hills region.
 Trekking is normally on well-developed trails through villages and across mountain passes.
 Even at high altitudes there are intermittent settlements used during summer by shepherds, so the trails, though often indistinct, are always there.
 You can easily travel on any trail without the aid of ropes or mountaineering skills.
 There are rare occasions when there is snow on the trail, and on some high passes it might be necessary to place a safety line for your companions or porters if there is deep snow.
 Still, alpine techniques are almost never used on a traditional trek.
 Anyone who has walked extensively in the mountains has all the skills necessary for an extended trek in Nepal.

 Why trek in Nepal?